 Programming language designers often want to experiment with a language by modifying a feature or adding new features.
-Here, we study some changes to BINDEX.
+Here, we study what is involved in such experimentation in the context of some changes to the BINDEX language.

 1 Call-by-Value vs. Call-by-Name